 One major tax reform change signed into law in the last few years greatly diminished the advantages home equity loans once offered homeowners: the Tax Cuts and Jobs Act of 2017.
 This act temporarily restricts tax deduction claims on home equity loan interest, first allowed under the Tax Reform Act of 1986, “unless they are used to buy, build or substantially improve the taxpayer’s home that secures the loan.”

 The temporary removal of tax deductions outside of purchasing, building, or improving the home used as collateral means that you cannot currently claim such when using home equity loan to pay off student loans or other education expenses.

-To reap the benefits of a home equity loan without the disadvantages or high barriers to approval (such as credit score requirements), consider partnering with EasyKnock.
-With EasyKnock’s sale-leaseback solutions, you can convert your home’s equity to cash by selling your home and leasing it back from us.
-After that, you are free to use your home equity to pay off student loans or other debt and living expenses while still living in your home.
+To reap the benefits of a home equity loan without the disadvantages or high barriers to approval (such as credit score requirements), consider looking into a sale-leaseback program.
+Through sale-leaseback solutions, you can convert your home’s equity to cash by selling your home and leasing it back.
+After that, you can use your home equity to pay off student loans or other debt and living expenses while still living in your home.

 - Business Insider.
 The average HELOC interest rate by loan type, credit score, and state.

 - Experian.
 How Does a Home Equity Loan Work?